Top 30 Marketplaces for General Merchandise

 16. Kruidvat Marketplace

-Kruidvat Marketplace is a Dutch marketplace that belongs to the Kruidvat Group, one of the largest health and beauty retailers in the Benelux.
-Kruidvat Marketplace sells products in categories such as baby, health, beauty, body, and complementary.
-Kruidvat Marketplace has over 1,200 stores in the Netherlands and Belgium and also operates online in France, Germany, and Luxembourg.
-Kruidvat Marketplace offers sellers a commission fee of 5% and a monthly subscription fee of €19.95.
+Kruidvat Marketplace belongs to the Kruidvat Group, one of the largest health and beauty retailers in the Benelux, and it sells across categories such as baby, health, beauty and body care.
+It pairs an extensive store network in the Netherlands and Belgium with an online presence in nearby markets.
+Kruidvat Marketplace charges sellers a commission of around 5 percent plus a monthly subscription of about 19.95 euros.

 17. El Corte Ingles

-Tips for selling on El Corte Ingles
+Learn how to start selling on El Corte Ingles with e-tailize.

 18. Campadre